Find Locations

 Severe hemolysis; improper labeling; clotted specimen; specimen diluted with IV fluids; samples thawed in transit; improper sample type; sample out of stability

-Evaluate an isolated, prolonged aPTT and to document specific factor IX deficiency6-9
+This test is used to evaluate an isolated, prolonged aPTT and to document specific factor IX deficiency.6-9

 Direct Xa or thrombin inhibitor therapy may cause factitiously low results.
 Factor IX levels can be diminished in severe liver disease and in vitamin K-deficient patients.
 This can affect the accuracy of the test in diagnosing hemophilia.
 Factor IX levels should not be used to determine the carrier status of females.
 Genetic testing should be used for this purpose.
 Factor IX inhibitors (both alloantibodies that develop after replacement therapy and autoantibodies that develop spontaneously) can result in falsely low factor IX levels.10,11